What we are doing

 Autonomie beneficiaries can be a part of our mentoring scheme.
 This empowerment project develops structured opportunities for young people to support and befriend another young person.
 Beneficiaries are directly involved in the planning of the project through ongoing consultation.

 Autonomie will offer young beneficiaries the chance to achieve a certificate in counselling.
 Up to 25 young people with additional needs can gain a PCAB Level 2 Award in Counselling Skills.
 This tailored accredited course will be run by qualified facilitators at our new centre.

 A space in Lilac House to promote relaxation and stress management in young people with physical and learning disabilities, their parents, carers, siblings and extended families.

 Although many families with disabled children manage their lives as effectively as other families, some such families may require counselling to facilitate the integration of the disabled child into the family, to learn how to cope in a world of changing attitudes toward both them and the child as well as society’s attitude to disability.
-Using trained professionals we will offer support to parents, caregivers and siblings can access one-to-one or group counselling free of charge!
+Using trained professionals parents, caregivers and siblings can access one-to-one or group counselling free of charge!